bmoren/p5.collide2D/README.md

 ```

 ####collideLineLine()
-######collideLineLine(x1, y1, x2, y2, x3, y3, x4, y4,calcIntersection)
+######collideLineLine(x1, y1, x2, y2, x3, y3, x4, y4, calcIntersection)
 line to line collision in 2D.
 Takes an optional boolean parameter which calculates the intersection point.
 If enabled it will return an object containing the x,y position of the collision intersection.
+If no intersection occurs, it will return an object containing x,y values as false.
 Has a [debug mode](#collidedebug).

 ```javascript
 //basic example